MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/10-OrgData-Retrieving-Files-Chats.md

     CHANNEL_ID=<TEAMS_CHANNEL_ID>
     ```

+    Ensure you've completed the [previous exercise](/microsoft-cloud/dev/tutorials/openai-acs-msgraph/?tutorial-step=7) before continuing.

 1. Go back to the browser (*http://localhost:4200*).
 If you haven't already signed in, select **Sign In** in the header, and sign in with a user from your Microsoft 365 Developer tenant.

-    > [!TIP]
-    > You can view the users in your Microsoft 365 tenant by going to the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/users).

     > [!NOTE]
-    > In addition to authenticating the user, the Microsoft Graph Toolkit's *mgt-login* web component also retrieves an access token that can be used by Microsoft Graph to access files, chats, emails, calendar events, and other organizational data.
-The access token contains the scopes (permissions) such as `User.Read`, `Calendars.Read`, and others that you saw earlier:
+    > In addition to authenticating the user, the *mgt-login* web component also retrieves an access token that can be used by Microsoft Graph to access files, chats, emails, calendar events, and other organizational data.
+The access token contains the scopes (permissions) such as `Chat.ReadWrite`, `Files.Read.All`, and others that you saw earlier:
     >
     >   ```typescript
     >   Providers.globalProvider = new Msal2Provider({